pranitastudent/Exam-Dashboard/README.md

 #### Dataset

 The dataset for this project was  fictious examination performance datset downloaded as a csv file from [Kaggle](https://www.kaggle.com/spscientist/students-performance-in-exams).
-Th dataset was created by the 'SP Scientist' and is available on Kaggle.
+The dataset was created by the 'SP Scientist' and is available on Kaggle.

 ## Acknowledgements

 I would like to thank the The Code Institute for teaching me how to code using; HTML5, CSS3, D3, dc, crossfilter and introduction to the Bootstrap Framework.
 I would also like ot thank my mentor Rick Gallegos for his suggestions.

-I received inspiration from this project through being a current educationalist who has  an interest possible correlations that may exists between ; genders, ethnicty, parental level of education  and whether test preparation impacts examination performance.
+I received inspiration for this project through being a current educationalist who has an interest in possible correlations that may exists between ; genders, ethnicty, parental level of education  and whether test preparation impacts examination performance.